How to Choose the Best Bedding

 Pros: Down pillows are extremely soft and squishy.
 They are typically heralded as one of the softest kinds of pillows on the market.

 Cons: If you want quality, then prepare to drop a decent amount of cash.
-This is also a pillow that people with allergies should avoid as it can be irritating.
+This is also a pillow that people with sensitivities should avoid as it can be irritating.
 On top of all this, these pillows are almost impossible to clean without ruining the filling.
 When the pillow gets old and stained, it better to toss it than to wash.

 Down alternative pillows are similar to down without the feathers.
 They’re usually filled with synthetic fibers like polyester.